compgen-io/cgpipe/docs/05-Job_Runners.md

 For PBS, SGE, and SLURM, you can also set a global default account by using the `cgpipe.runner.{runner_name}.account` option.

-For SGE, there are two additional options (`cgpipe.runner.sge.`): the name of the parallel environment needed to request more than one slot per node (`parallelenv`;
-`-pe` in qsub), and if the memory required should be specified per job or per slot (`hvmem_total`; `-l h_vmem` in qsub).
-The default parallelenv is named 'shm' and by default `h_vmem` is specified on a per-slot basis (`hvmem_total=F`).

-PBS has three unique options (`cgpipe.runner.pbs.`): `trim_jobid`, `use_vmem` and `ignore_mem`.
-`trim_jobid` will trim away the cluster name from the jobid returned from `qsub`.
-If your cluster returns something like "1234.cluster.hostname.org" from qsub, but requires "1234" for `qstat`, etc... then this option will trim away the "cluster.hostname.org" from the captured jobid. `use_vmem` will set all memory restrictions with `-l vmem=XX` as opposed to the default `-l mem=XX`.
-And `ignore_mem` will ignore any memory restrictions whatsoever in the job submission script (this may cause problems with your cluster or job scheduler, so use at your own risk).

-SBS has two other options (`cgpipe.runner.sbs.`): `sbshome` and `path`. `sbshome` sets where the SBS job scripts will be tracked.
-By default this is in the current directory under `.sbs`.
-However, this can be set by the `$SBSHOME` environmental variable or overridden by this property. `path` is the path to the `sbs` program, if it isn't part of your `$PATH`.

 ### Template script